nashjain/feedback360/README.md

 # Feedback360
 A simple 360 Degree Feedback App.
 Visit http://feedback360.co/ for the hosted solution.

+# Setup
+* Rename production_example.conf.php to production.conf.php and update the properties inside it.

 The current version allows you to:
 * create an organisation,
 * add a team to the org